delendum-xyz/delendum.xyz/_posts/2022-11-22-introducing-the-fellowship-program.md

 For a research fellow, you will be collaborating with researchers on original, exploratory topics that lead to the creation of new use cases in practice.
 For a developer fellow, you will be working with other builders to create new products, with feedback on product feasibility and implementation.

+This program provides access to

-We have daily office hours with our team members and external experts to cover the cryptography, engineering, product development aspects of your project; weekly research discussion session, joint brainstorming session, external collaboration session, cross-review process to review your work in progress; engineering and research resources from our team and network; co-publishing opportunities.
+- daily office hours with our team members and external mentors to cover the cryptography, engineering, product development aspects of your project
+- weekly research discussion session, joint brainstorming session, external collaboration session, cross-review process to review your work in progress
+- engineering and research resources from our team and network
+- co-publishing opportunities

 Our mentors include (alphabetically ordered):

 - Alan Szepieniec - Post-Quantum Cryptography, Hash Function
 - Bobbin Threadbare - Virtual Machines, Zero-Knowledge Proofs